 to with Final Cut Pro or Premiere.

-Media files go in the "Avid MediaFiles" folder.
-This folder must be set on a (fast) media drive at the root level.
+Media files are transcoded/imported into the "Avid MediaFiles" folder.
+This folder must be set on a (fast) media drive at the top or root level.
 Avid will often create this folder on any drives other than your media drive- so be sure to check the dialog boxes carefully when importing or transcoding media.